 - They also possess diuretic, and astringent properties, and help to treat fever, sweating, and strangury, and as styptic.

 - The paste of leaf can be applied to the body during fever, and inflammatory skin conditions.

 - Leaves are used as effective drug for hematemesis, epistaxis, hemoptysis, hematuria, and metrorrhagia.

-- The flower is a cooling, sedative, astringent, cholagogue, cardiac tonic, diuretic, bitter, expectorant, and refrigerant.
+- The flower is a cooling, sedative, astringent, cholagogue, cardiac Tonic, diuretic, bitter, expectorant, and refrigerant.

-- The decoction of lotus flower is given in cholera, fever, disease of the liver, strangury, and palpitation of heart.
+- The decoction of lotus flower is given in cholera, fever, disease of the liver, strangury, and palpitation of the heart.

 - Lotus flowers are considered a tonic for the heart, the liver, and skin, particularly when aggravated Pitta is involved.

 - Flowers, with their parts or extracts have shown to possess antimicrobial, vasodilating, antihypertensive, antiarrhythmic, aphrodisiac, and antioxidant properties.